-Bridgewater College values integrity, equality, service and community and strives to integrate those values into its educating, research and business practices.
+Bridgewater College values integrity, equality, service and community and strives to integrate those values into its education, research and business practices.
 As members of the Bridgewater College community, all faculty, staff, students, members of the Board of Trustees, and vendors and contractors strive to sustain the highest ethical standards of the College and of the broader community in which we function.

 In that spirit, this Code of Conduct (the “Code”) is a shared statement of our commitment to upholding the ethical, professional and legal standards we use as the basis for our daily and long-term decisions and actions.
 We all must be cognizant of and comply with the relevant policies, standards, laws and regulations that guide our work.
 We are each individually accountable for our own actions and, as members of the College community, are collectively accountable for upholding these standards of behavior and for compliance with all applicable laws and policies.